 A. Upon completion of an investigation that determines a violation of this policy has occurred, MTCS will take appropriate action.
 Such action may include, but is not limited to, warning, suspension, exclusion, expulsion, transfer, remediation, termination, or discharge.
 Disciplinary consequences will be sufficiently severe to try to deter violations and to appropriately discipline prohibited behavior.
 MTCS action taken for violation of this policy will be consistent with requirements of applicable collective bargaining agreements, Minnesota and federal law, and applicable MTCS policies and regulations.

 B. MTCS is not authorized to disclose to a victim private educational or personnel data regarding an alleged perpetrator who is a student or employee of MTCS.
-School officials will notify the targets or victims and alleged perpetrators of harassment or violence, the parent(s) or guardian(s) of targets or victims of harassment or violence and the parent(s) or guardian(s) of alleged perpetrators of harassment or violence incident of the remedial or disciplinary action taken, to the extent permitted by law.
+School officials will notify the targets or victims and alleged perpetrators of harassment or violence, the parent(s) or guardian(s) of targets or victims of harassment or violence and the parent(s) or guardian(s) of alleged perpetrators of harassment or violence who have been involved in a reported and confirmed harassment or violence incident of the